iptv-org/iptv/CONTRIBUTING.md

 An issue should contain a report for only one channel, otherwise it will be closed immediately.

+### Bug report

+Please use this form only if you have found a bug in one of the scripts or the repository as a whole.
+To report broken link or an error in the stream description, use one of the methods described above.

 ### Removal request

 To request the removal of a link to a channel from repository, you need to fill out this [form](https://github.com/iptv-org/iptv/issues/new?assignees=&labels=removal+request&projects=&template=--removal-request.yml&title=Remove%3A+) and if your request is approved the link will be removed within 1 business day.
 The channel will also be added to our [blocklist](https://github.com/iptv-org/database/blob/master/data/blocklist.csv) to avoid its appearance in our playlists in the future.